-July.
+In 1994, temperatures ranged from a minimum of less than 2°C in February and March to a maximum of over 12°C in August and September (Fig. 31).
+With the exception of February and March, the monthly temperature anomalies were positive.
+Maximum values of 2-3°C were observed in June and July.
 Temperature anomalies from August to December were generally between 1-2°C indicative of significant warming and match similar conditions in the SSTs at St. Andrews.
 The long-term temperature records at the surface and bottom (90 m) for Prince 5 are highly coherent due to the strong tidal mixing in the Bay of Fundy (Fig. 32).
-The annual anomalies in 1994 were 1.0°C and 0.9°C at the surface and the 200-300 m deep layer in Cabot Strait.

-bottom, respectively.
-These are warmer than the 1993 means by 1.5°C. At both depths the maxima occurred in the early-1950s and the minima in the mid-1960s, with recent values below the long-term mean.
+The annual anomalies in 1994 were 1.0°C and 0.9°C at the surface and bottom, respectively.
+These are warmer than last year's means by 1.5°C. At both depths the maxima occurred in the early 1950s and the minima in the mid 1960s, with recent values below the long-term mean.
 The warming of the waters in 1994 reverses the general trend of declining temperatures at Prince 5 observed during recent years (Fig. 32).

 Salinities at Prince 5 during 1994 were typically saltier-than-normal (Fig. 31).
-The lowest salinities (<30.5) occurred during June resulting in an anomaly of -0.8 in the surface waters.
+The lowest salinities (<30.5 psu) occurred during June resulting in an anomaly of -0.8 psu in the surface waters.
 This was short-lived, however, and is unlikely to have been representative of the true monthly mean.
-The highest salinities (>33) appeared in the near bottom waters in the late-summer and early-autumn and produced an anomaly of 0.5-1 in August.
+The highest salinities (>33 psu) appeared in the near bottom waters in the late summer and early autumn and produced an anomaly of 0.5-1 psu in August.
 The high salinities throughout the water column reverses the recent trend of below normal values (Fig. 33).